silvinor/StarSaver/README.md

 It has been a learning experience and a joy to create!

 The `v0.2` code was rewritten, by hand.
-The Chatgipetee code logic just didn't seem efficient to my way of logic.
+The Chatpardy code logic just didn't seem efficient to my way of logic.
 It works, so does mine - there is no "winner", just different.

 And from there we refine ... see the [CHANGELOG](CHANGELOG.md).